pescap/EasyHPC/docs/source/github.rst

 Note: Before you submit a pull request:

-- Verify that your forked version is up to date with the original one;
+- Verify that your forked version is up to date with the original one.
 - Remember to apply `black <https://pypi.org/project/black/>`_ to your Python code.
 Black allows to format Python code.
 To install Black and apply it to a ``my_code.py`` script: ::

    	$ pip install black